MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-publish-code-customization.md

 [!INCLUDE[2019_releasewave2.md](../includes/2019_releasewave2.md)]

 This topic decribes the steps and development environment configuration settings that are needed in order to customize the Base Application code in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] on-prem and publish the code-customized Base Application to the local server.

+> [!IMPORTANT]
+> Instead of code-customizing the Base Application, it is *strongly* recommended to create extensions whenever possible.

 ## Prerequisites
 Make sure to have the following prerequisites installed to be able to follow the steps in this topic.